Merced-es/power-list/docs/index.md

 A mother who is planning a birthday party for her son.
-   > As a mother who wants to throw her son a fishing birthday party next month, I need an app that will allow me to save all of my party ideas in one place and break down the planning for me, so I am not so overwhelmed and trying to buy everything the day before.
+   > As a mother who wants to throw her son a fishing birthday party next month, I need to save all of my party ideas in one place, so I am not so overwhelmed and trying to buy everything the day before.

 An interior designer with a collection of ideas.
-   > As an interior designer, I have a million and one ideas for the visions my clients have for their homes, and I need a check list for my "To-Do's" each day and vision board for each project I am working on.
+   > As an interior designer, I have a million and one ideas for the visions my clients have for their homes, and I need a check list for my "To-Do's" each day and vision board for each project I am working on, so I complete my projects on time.